mohtashim-khan/JavaSubset-Compiler/README.md

 This compiler compiles J-- code (grammer defined below) into MIPS assembley code which can the be run via SPIM!

 Build Instructions:
-1) use makefile and bison to build the compiler using the command "cd src/ && bison parser.ypp && cd .. && make release"
+1) use makefile and bison to build the compiler using the command "cd src/ && bison parser.ypp && cd .. && make release" - Please ensure Bison is installed on your machine

 Run Instructions:
 1) use command "./output filepath" to compile assembly -> the output for this assembley can be found in output.asm